 RG-ResReview findings:

 It was understood that some texts in the ITU-T A-series might want to utilize the ITU-T A.8 AAP process for approval instead of Resolution 1 TAP, yet the texts shall also be translated.
 Proposed provision 3 was agreeable.

+Secretariat informed that all ITU-T A-series Recommendations are already translated in the six ITU official languages.

 The difficulty for delegates was recognized to find the published and translated texts such as on the IPR policies and guidelines and working methods of the TDB Director’s ad-hoc groups.

-Issues that relate to the translation of documents that pertain also to the other Sectors should be addressed in Resolution 154.
+Issues that relate to the translation of documents that pertain also to the other Sectors were proposed to be addressed in Resolution 154.